Reading with Spiritual Eyes

 Join us for a book club with a difference!

 Each school term we choose a book of fiction to be read by participants, and then we meet in the Edwards Hall adjacent to the Cathedral Bookshop for 90 minutes (6.00—7.30pm) to discuss the chosen book and reflect on ways in which this book engages with our spiritual wisdom.

 The program was initiated by the Roscoe Library at St Francis Theological College in Brisbane, and for the most part we simply follow their choice of book.

 When we gather to discuss the book, different members of the community formed around this project will take turns in facilitating the discussion.

-For the first school term of 2020, the chosen book is:
+For the second school term of 2021, the chosen book is: